 3 Dashboard Symbols & What They Mean

-Illuminated symbols that suddenly appear on your dashboard shouldn’t be taken lightly.
+Illuminated dashboard symbols that suddenly appear on your dashboard shouldn’t be taken lightly.
 They may indicate problems with your vehicle that need the attention of an auto repair specialist.
 Here’s a quick look at what some dashboard signs mean.

 3 Dashboard Lights You Shouldn’t Ignore

 1. Battery Charge Warning